Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

-Here you will create your UOW username and password that you will use to log in to university systems like SOLS.
+Here you will create your UOW username and password that you will use to log in to university systems like SOLS and AskUOW.
 When creating your user account, make sure you provide a mobile number or email address to recover your user details should you forget them.

 Confirm personal details

 Confirm and update your personal details, add an emergency contact, and let us know where you will be living in and out of session.

-The Australian government requires all students to complete the survey that shows as part of the enrolment process.
+The Australian Government requires all students to complete the survey that shows as part of the enrolment process.
 If you do not know the answer to a question, leave it blank and move to the next question.

 Upload your photo